USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch08_input_files.md

 Used by: BCON

 As with the ICON program, BCON can generate boundary conditions from two different input file types.
 The first file type is an ASCII vertical profile file that list species concentrations at various model layers that are fixed in space in time.
 To configure BCON to generate boundary conditions from ASCII vertical profiles, the “prof” input module is chosen when compiling the program (see Section 5.2 on BCON).
 These ASCII-formatted vertical profile files are BC_PROFILE files, and are described in this section.
 BC_PROFILE files must be developed by the user and can be generated from climatologically averaged observational data or as an a priori estimate from previous modeling studies of the region being modeled.
 The second file type that BCON can use to generate initial conditions is a concentration file from a previous CMAQ run.
-These are CTM_CONC_1 files, and are described later in Section 6.1.5.
+These are CTM_CONC_1 files, and are described later in the [CTM_CONC_1 section](#CCTM_CONC_1).

 BC_PROFILE begins with a header that contains a comment section that describes the data, and a file description section that defines the number of vertical levels in the file, the number of pollutants in the file, and the distribution of the vertical levels.
 The next entries in BC_PROFILE are the Julian start date and the start time of the data; they are not used by BCON.
 The BCON input consists of four data sections that correspond to the lateral boundaries (i.e., north, south, east, and west) of the model grid.
 The BCON input profiles contain a field that precedes each data section to indicate which horizontal boundary the data section describes.